CodyCahoon/chameleon/README.md

 # chameleon

-A game of chameleon, try to fit in...
+A game of chameleon, try to blend in...

 ## Setup